 Head of Humanities Penryn, Senior Lecturer

-I am presently Head of the Discipline of Humanites at the Penryn Campus.
+I am presently Head of the Discipline of Humanities at the Penryn Campus.

 Recent Conference Papers:

 - 'Time, Memory and Environmental Activism', University of Paris-Sorbonne, 2017

 - 'The Oral History of the Torrey Canyon Disaster', University of Valencia, 2016

 - 'Popular Scepticism of Science in Modern Britain', Technology, Environment and Modern Britain, UCL, 2016

 - 'An Oral History of the Torrey Canyon Disaster', Historical Association, Plymouth University, 2016

 - 'Narrating Catastrophe: Oral and Fictional Histories of the Torrey Canyon Oil Disaster', Association for the Study of Literature and the Environment, University of Cambridge, 2015

 - 'Boffins and Bureaucrats: Contested Environmental Knowledge in the Torrey Canyon Disaster', Oral History Society Annual Conference, Royal Holloway, University of London, 2015

 - 'Capitalism and the Antinomies of Everyday Environmentalism: The Case of the Torrey Canyon', Capitalism and the Environment, University of Chicago, Paris, 2015